what is radiation sensor

 Industrial and Security Applications

-In industry, radiation sensors measure material levels, thickness, and ensure quality.
-In security, they detect radioactive materials at ports and borders, preventing illegal activities like smuggling.
+In industry, radiation meters check material levels and thickness.
+They also help ensure quality.
+In security, they find radioactive materials at ports and borders.
+This helps stop illegal activities like smuggling.

 Challenges and Future Developments